 13.1 It is Your responsibility to sign your child in and out of care each day.

 13.2 In the event of an emergency Council will use the attendance record to account for all children in the Centre.

 13.3 Failure to sign the attendance daily will jeopardise Child Care Subsidy and the Child’s position at the Centre.

-13.4 When your child’s enrolment commences, physical attendance is required.
-Non-attendance will impact eligibility for Child Care Subsidy.
+13.4 When your child’s enrolment commences or ceases, physical attendance is required on the first and last date of care.
+Non-attendance could impact eligibility for Child Care Subsidy.

 14.2 Once 42 absence days have occurred in a financial year, Child Care Subsidy and Additional Child Care Subsidy can only be paid for any additional absences where they are taken for a reason defined in the Family Assistance Law.